-As you work with variables in Octopus, you can using Octopus's special binding syntax that can be used to refer to variables.
+As you work with variables in Octopus, you can using Octopus's special binding syntax to refer to variables.
 It uses the form:

 To reference a variable named

-Name from within the value of another variable.
+MyVariable from within the value of another variable.
 See output variables for a working example.

 The binding syntax used by Octopus also supports many other constructs, such as loops, conditionals, and filters.
 You can learn more in the variable substitution syntax section.